yugabyte/yugabyte-db/docs/content/stable/api/ysql/the-sql-language/with-clause/bacon-numbers/synthetic-data.md

 - The _"edges"_ table and the procedure to populate it from the _"cast_members"_ table—see [`cr-actors-movies-edges-table-and-proc-sql`](../../bacon-numbers#cr-actors-movies-edges-table-and-proc-sql)

 - All the code shown in the section [Common code for traversing all kinds of graph](../../traversing-general-graphs/common-code/).
-Be sure to chose the [cr-raw-paths-with-tracing.sql](../../traversing-general-graphs/common-code#cr-raw-paths-with-tracing-sql) option.
+Be sure to choose the [cr-raw-paths-with-tracing.sql](../../traversing-general-graphs/common-code#cr-raw-paths-with-tracing-sql) option.

 {{< tip title="Download a zip of scripts that include all the code examples that implement this case study" >}}